Baháʼí cosmology

 In Baháʼí cosmology reality is divided into three divisions.
 The first division is God, who is preexistent and on whom the rest of creation is contingent.
 The second division is God's Logos, the Primal Will, which is the realm of God's commands and grace.
 This realm pervades all created things.
 The Manifestations of God, Messengers from God, are appearances of the Logos in the physical world.
 The third division is Creation, which includes the physical world.
-Creation is not seen as confined to the material universe, and individual material objects, such as the Earth, are seen to come into being at particular moment and then subsequently break down into their constituent parts.
+Creation is not seen as confined to the material universe, and individual material objects, such as the Earth, are seen to come into being at a particular moment and subsequently to break down into their constituent parts.
 Thus, the current universe is seen as a result of a long-lasting process (cosmological time scales), evolving to its current state.
 In the Baháʼí Faith, the whole universe is a sign of God and is dependent on him and humanity was created to know God and to serve his purpose.